pvcraven/networking-down-under-book/source/chapter_04/chapter_04.rst

 standards for transmitting data at Layer 2.
 The most common standards are as follows:

-Wired networks

-Multiple Ethernet standards, grouped under IEEE 802.3.

-Wi-Fi

-Multiple Ethernet standards, grouped under IEEE 802.11.

-Ethernet
+- Ethernet:
   Can be used for both wired and wireless networks, and is the one of the most commonly used protocols.
 It arranges the bytes into the same data frame format, regardless of the medium being used.

-Vehicles
+- Wired networks: Multiple Ethernet standards, grouped under IEEE 802.3.
+- Wi-Fi: Multiple Ethernet standards, grouped under IEEE 802.11.

-CAN-Bus, grouped under several ISO standards.
+- Vehicles: CAN-Bus, grouped under several ISO standards.

-USB connections

-Created by a consortium of multiple companies.
+- USB connections: Created by a consortium of multiple companies.

-Bluetooth

-Started as an IEEE standard, now maintained by a group of thousands of companies in the Bluetooth Special Interest Group organization.
+- Bluetooth: Started as an IEEE standard, now maintained by a group of thousands of companies in the Bluetooth Special Interest Group organization.

 Let's survey each of these standards in terms of where they're used, how they've evolved, and how they format their data.